 Can your Mom truly comfort you as you face the harsh realities and consequences of your sin?
 Can anyone?
 Then why do they go away?
 How dare they die and leave you to face life alone!
 Jesus does not and will not leave you to face life alone.
 Risen from the dead, Jesus ascended to heaven so that He may fill all things—so that there is no place you can ever go where Jesus is not with you.

 Can your spouse completely fulfill you?
 Does he or she know you, your innermost thoughts, and darkest secrets yet still love you perfectly and unconditionally?
-Jesus is your High Priest, who is able to sympathize with you in your weaknesses, One who in every respect has been tempted as you are, yet without sin.
-He is the Bridegroom who loves you and gives Himself up for you, that He might sanctify you, having cleansed you by the washing of water with the Word, so that He might present you to Himself in splendor, without spot or wrinkle or any such thing, that you might be holy and without blemish.
+Jesus is your High Priest, who is able to sympathize with you in your weaknesses, One who in every respect has been tempted as you are, yet without sin (Hebrews 4:15).
+He is the Bridegroom who loves you and gave Himself up for you, that He might sanctify you, having cleansed you by the washing of water with the Word, so that He might present you to Himself in splendor, without spot or wrinkle or any such thing, that you might be holy and without blemish (Ephesians 5:25-27).

 Can your child be the source of your eternal joy?
 Your hope for the future?
 Your shot at immortality?
 Only God the Father of our Lord Jesus Christ can!
 According to His great mercy, He has caused you to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you.
 Though you have not seen Christ, you love Him.
 Though you do not know see Him, you believe in Him and rejoice with joy that is inexpressible and filled with glory, obtaining the outcome of your faith, the salvation of your souls (1 Peter 1:3 ff.).